-MAMMOTH 1940 CONTEST NOW RUNNING WE WILL PAY \$25,000.00 prizes acquaintances.

-FOR FORTY TRUE STORIES

-Year after year Macfadden Publications, Inc., extends to men and women everywhere a wonderful opportunity to add handsome sums to their incomes by setting down in words true stories that have happened in their own lives or the lives of friends or acquaintances.
+MAMMOTH 1940 CONTEST NOW RUNNING WE WILL PAY \$25,000.00 in prizes FOR FORTY TRUE STORIES Year after year Macfadden Publications, Inc., extends to men and women everywhere a wonderful opportunity to add handsome sums to their incomes by setting down in words true stories that have happened in their own lives or the lives of friends or acquaintances.
 Already we have paid out well over \$600,000 in prizes alone for true stories and in addition we have purchased many hundreds of other true stories at our liberal word rates.
 Of this vast sum, a large, a very large percentage has gone to men and women who never before had written for publication.

-The chances are that you have lived or observed a story that we would publish gladly if you would write it and send it in.
+The chances are that you have lived or ob-served a story that we would publish gladly if you would write it and send it in.
 Do not feel that because you have never written that you cannot write.
 If these other men and women had felt that way they would be poorer by perhaps a half million dollars.
-Simply say to yourself-"Others have done it -I can do it-I will do it."

-I can do it-I will do it."
+Simply say to yourself.-"Others have done it -I can do it.-I will do it."
+In writing your story tell it simply and -I can do it-I will do it."
 In writing your story tell it simply and clearly just as it happened.
-Include all background information, such as parentage, surroundings, and other facts necessary to give the reader a full understanding of the situation.
+Include all back-ground information, such as parentage, sur-roundings, and other facts necessary to give the reader a full understanding of the situa-tion.
 Do not be afraid to speak plainly.

-No matter whether yours is a story of tragedy, happiness, failure or success, if it contains the interest and human quality we seek it will receive preference over tales of less merit regardless of how skilfully written they may be.

-Judging on this basis to each of the best to be a seek of the best to be a

-Judging on this basis to each of the best ten true stories received will be awarded the munificent sum of \$1,000 and to each of the next best thirty true stories will be awarded the handsome sum of \$500.
+No matter whether yours is a story of trag-edy, happiness. failure or success, if it con-tains the interest and human quality we seek it will receive preference over tales of less merit regardless of how skilfully written they may be. be may Judging on this basis to each of the best ten true stories received will be awarded the munificent sum of \$1,000 and to each of the next best thirty true stories will be awarded the handsome sum of \$500.
 And don't forget that even if your story falls slightly below prize winning quality we will gladly consider it for purchase provided we can use it.
 If you have not already procured a copy of our free booklet which explains the simple method of presenting true stories, which has proved to be most effective, be sure to mail the coupon today.
-Also do not fail to follow the rules in every particular, thus making sure that your story will receive full consideration for prize or purchase.
+Also do not fail to follow the rules in every particular, thus making sure that your story will receive full consid-eration for prize or purchase.
 As soon as you have finished your story send it in.
-By cooperating with us in that way you help to avoid a last minute landslide, insure your story of an early reading and enable us to determine the winners at the earliest possible moment.
+By cooperating with us in that way you help to avoid a last minute land-slide, insure your story of an early reading and enable us to determine the winners at the earliest possible moment.
 Contest closes Tuesday, April 30, 1940.

-CONTEST RULES

-All stories must be written in the first person based on facts that happened either in the lives of the writers of these stories, or to people of their acquaintance, reasonable evidence of truth to be furnished by writers upon request.
+CONTEST RULES All stories must be written in the first person based on facts that happened either in the lives of the writers of these stories, or to people of their acquaintance, reasonable evidence of truth to be furnished by writers upon request.
 Type manuscripts or write legibly with pen.

-Do not send us printed material or poetry.

-Do not send us carbon copies.
+Do not send us printed material or poetry, Do not send us carbon copies.